jourdancatarina3/cs126-first-long-exam/number3/README.md

 4. **Semantic Structure**: Clear heading hierarchy and semantic HTML elements.
 5. **High Contrast**: Good color contrast for readability.
 6. **Alt Text for Images**: All images include descriptive alt text for screen readers.
+7. **Dark Mode**: Reduces eye strain in low-light environments with a toggle that announces changes to screen readers.
+8. **Respects User Preferences**: Automatically applies the user's system preference for light/dark mode.

 ## How to Use